Tranz Rail: Intermodal Transformation Project

-Michael Beard became CEO of Tranz Rail in 2000 following the retirement of Dr Francis Small who had led the organisation from its SOE days into its first phase of privatisation.
-His policy was to focus on the rail freight operation, and sell any assets which were not core to this business, such as long-distance passenger trains (Tranz Scenic) and commuter services in Wellington and Auckland (Tranz Metro), partly because Tranz Rail was running out of cash to fund the rail network maintenance which it had spent over $900 million from 1993-2003.
-Beard also moved Tranz Rail's headquarters from the Wellington railway station to a new purpose-built office on the North Shore of Auckland, at a cost of $16 million.
-In 2000 a ministerial inquiry was formed to look into Tranz Rail's safety record, due to an unusually high number of work-related fatalities over the previous 12 months.

-Beard introduced a "mode neutral" policy at the same time, as part of his "Intermodal Transformation Project".
+Beard introduced a "mode neutral" policy, as part of his "Intermodal Transformation Project".
 The project emphasised containerised freight over "marginal" freight, which Tranz Rail stopped carrying by rail.
 This led to accusations that Tranz Rail was intentionally moving freight off rail and onto roads.
-One of the reasons cited by Tranz Rail for these policies was the cost of using road transport to the company was less than that of using rail, because the road infrastructure is provided as a public good, whereas the rail network was a private good.
+One of the reasons cited by Tranz Rail for these policies was that the cost of using road transport to the company was less than that of using rail, because the road infrastructure is provided as a public good.
+In contrast, the rail network was a private good.

-Roger Award

-Tranz Rail won the Roger Award for The Worst Transnational Corporation operating in New Zealand on three occasions: 2000, 2001 and 2002, and was the first corporation inducted into the "hall of shame".
-The Awards came amidst critical reports of lax safety standards, inadequate maintenance, asset stripping and insider trading.

-Takeover
+Toll takeover

 In May 2002, Tranz Rail was delisted from the NASDAQ, as 70% of its shares were owned by New Zealanders and 16% Australians.

-In May 2003, United States based RailAmerica made a takeover offer of 75c per share for Tranz Rail.
+In May 2003, United States-based RailAmerica made a 75c-per-share takeover offer for Tranz Rail.
 The offer was later withdrawn when the share price dropped below 50c.
+At the same time, the Australian transport firm Toll Holdings purchased a 6.1% share of Tranz Rail, increasing its share to 10.1% by June and 19.9% in July.
+Toll then launched its own takeover bid, initially offering 75c per share, later increased to 95c.

-In June 2003, the Government announced that it would buy back the rail network for $1 and purchase a 35% stake in the firm for $76 million (67c per share), which would have given it effective control of the company.
+In June 2003, the Government it had reached a Heads of Agreement with Tranz Rail, announcing that it would buy back the rail network for $1 and purchase a 35% stake in the firm for $76 million (67c per share), which would have given it effective control of the company.
 The Government would have had the right to nominate three of the seven directors on the board.
-This met with approval from the Rail & Maritime Transport Union (RMTU) which had run a vigorous "Take Back The Track" campaign for the government to renationalise the railway network.
-The Rail Freight Action Group, which represents the interests of some of the biggest rail freight using companies, declared its support.
+This met with approval from the Rail & Maritime Transport Union (RMTU), which had run a vigorous "Take Back The Track" campaign for the government to renationalise the railway network.
+The Rail Freight Action Group, which represents the interests of some of the biggest rail freight-using companies, declared its support.
 Tranz Scenic, by then a separate company from Tranz Rail, did likewise.